-Schedule your laboratory rotations You are strongly encouraged to engage in rotations during the first year as a way of learning more about Neuroscience research underway at UCR and to broaden your perspective regarding different scientific problems, questions, and experimental approaches.
-During the first 3 quarter in the Program, lab rotations may be 5-10 weeks in duration, based on mutual agreement with the faculty member involved.
-A minimum of 2 rotations is required, unless special circumstances are identified and approved by the Guidance Committee and the Program Director.
-Choose your Faculty Supervisor.
-Choice of a faculty supervisor is critically important and must be done thoughtfully and carefully.
-This is the faculty member who will be primarily responsible for your scientific training.
-Your research direction will be shaped by the direction of research conducted in the laboratory of this faculty member.
-In addition to providing the critical role of mentor in your scientific development, the faculty supervisor will serve as Chair of your Guidance and Dissertation Committees and provide research facilities, intellectual guidance, and financial support required to complete the dissertation.
-Since you cannot truly begin your own research until you has selected a faculty supervisor, it is critical that you make this decision as so as possible, by the end of the 3rd quarter at the latest.
-There are two important principles to understand: (1) you need the commitment of a facu supervisor to work in their lab, and (2) you are permitted to switch labs ar faculty supervisor, provided that you reach agreement with the new supervisor and Graduate Advisor for enrolled students.
-It is also strongly recommended that new students join the Society for Neuroscience (SFN) before the end of their first quarter.
-See the SFN webpage for membership benefits and applications: http://web.sfn.org/.
-Preferably during your initial quarter of study.
-Guidance committees typically are composed of the faculty supervisor and two additional faculty members with expertise in your area of interest.
-Formation of this committee is accomplished in consultation with the faculty supervisor and consultation with the faculty superviso Meet with yourtypically are composed of the faculty supervisor and two additional facultyGuidance Committeemembers withexpertise in your area of interest.
-Formation of this as soon as possible committee is accomplished in consultation with the faculty supervisor and approved by the Graduate Advisor for enrolled students.
-The Guidance Committee is chaired by the student's faculty supervisor.
-The committee provides advice on coursework and research approaches and monitors progress during the quarters preceding the qualifying examination.
-More specifically, the committee provides guidance and evaluation regarding: (satisfaction of any course deficiencies, (b) fulfilling Program course requirements, (c) preparation of the student for research, (d) student performance.
-The Committee should meet minimally once per year and more often as the need arises.
-The Graduate Advisor is not expected to attend Guidance Committee meetings, but should receive a written summary following each meeting.
-In addition, the Graduate Advisor and/or Program Director have the right to attend these meetings.
-Fundamentals of Neuroscience 200A, B and C Two elective courses selected by the student in consultation with the major professor and/or guidance committee.
-Elective choices are flexible and meant to enhance and strengthen the student's expertise the research area of interest.
-Graduate classes are preferred, however undergraduate courses can be taken with the approval of the Graduate Advisor or Program Director.
-Enrollment and participation in the Colloquium in Neuroscience (NRS) 287) each quarter in academic residence.
-Enrollment and participation in Special Topics in Neuroscience (NRS) 289, 2 units) during Fall and Spring Quarters Following completion of the qualifying exam, students are required to enroll in NRSC 289 only once per year.
-Students in the Ph.D. program must normally have completed Bachelor's degree in one of the biological sciences, with a preparation deemed equivalent to that required for the bachelor's degree from UCR.
-Students who are admitted to graduate standing with deficiencies in preparation may be required by their faculty supervisor and Guidance Committee to take appropriate courses to correct such deficiencies.
-Complete the teaching requirement A minimum of two quarters of service as a Teaching Assistant is required regardless of whether financial support comes from Fellowship or Research Assistantships, etc. All students will participate in the Teaching Assistant Development Program (TADP) sponsored by the Graduate Division.
+- 1. Fundamentals of Neuroscience 200A, B and C - 2.
+At least two courses or one course sequence from one of the following three areas: - > behavioral science - physiology and pharmacology - biochemistry, cell & molecular biology - 3.
+Enrollment and participation in the Colloquium in Neuroscience (NRSC 287) each quarter in academic residence. - 4.
+Enrollment and participation in Special Topics in Neuroscience (NRSC 289, 2 units) during Fall and Spring Quarters - ➤ Following completion of the qualifying exam, students are required to enroll in NRSC 289 only once per year. - 5.
+Students in the Ph.D. program must normally have completed a Bachelor's degree in one of the biological sciences, with a preparation deemed equivalent to that required for the bachelor's degree from UCR. > Students who are admitted to graduate standing with deficiencies in preparation may be required by their faculty supervisor and Guidance Committee to take appropriate courses to correct such deficiencies.
+Complete the A minimum of two quarters of service as a Teaching Assistant is required teaching regardless of whether financial support comes from Fellowship or Research requirement Assistantships, etc. ➤ All students will participate in the Teaching Assistant Development Program (TADP) sponsored by the Graduate Division.
 Prior to the TAship assignment, you are required to attend (1) the New TA Orientation and (2) the TADP's TA training seminars and workshops.
 See the TADP website for schedules and contact information.
-SPEAK test All international students must take the SPEAK test and obtain a passing grade before they can be appointed as TA.
-Students receiving a "clear pass" on the SPEAK test (scores ≥ 50 out of 60) have no further requirements and can be appointed to TA positions.
-Students receiving a "conditional pass" (scores of 40-45) can be appointed as a TA for three quarters, but are required to take English classes at the Learning Center and retake the test.
-Their TA appointment is on a probationary basis with the approval of the Graduate Dean.
-Students receiving a "no pass" (scores of 20-35) may not be appointed as a TA until they have retaken the test and obtained a clear or conditional pass.
+SPEAK test All international students must take the SPEAK test and obtain a passing grade before they can be appointed as TA. ➤ Students receiving a "clear pass" on the SPEAK test (scores ≥ 50 out of 60) have no further requirements and can be appointed to TA positions. > Students receiving a "conditional pass" (scores of 40-45) can be appointed as a TA for three quarters, but are required to take English classes at the Learning Center and retake the test.
+Their TA appointment is on a probationary basis with the approval of the Graduate Dean. > Students receiving a "no pass" (scores of 20-35) may not be appointed as a TA until they have retaken the test and obtained a clear or conditional pass.
 Click here to learn more information regarding the SPEAK test.
 Qualifying Exam After completing course requirements and no later than the 7th quarter in residence, the student will be given a qualifying examination in two parts.
 Work on Part I will begin by the 4th quarter in residence.
 For details see the Oral Qualifying Exam Process in this handbook.
-Work on the Dissertation Once a student has advanced to candidacy by passing the Qualifying Examinations, a Dissertation Committee of three faculty members will be nominated by the student and supervisor and appointed by the Graduate Dean.
-This committee replaces the guidance committee.
-Please see the Dissertation process in this handbook for additional details.
+Work on the Once a student has advanced to candidacy by passing the Qualifying Dissertation Examinations, a Dissertation Committee of three faculty members will be nominated by the student and supervisor and appointed by the Graduate details.

+Dean.
+Please see the Dissertation process in this handbook for additional